hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter6.md

 ![6_8](res/6_8.png)

-When a network administrator installs an AP, the administrator assigns a one or two word `Service Set Identifier (SSID)` to the access point.
+When a network administrator installs an AP, the administrator assigns a one or two-word `Service Set Identifier (SSID)` to the access point.
 The administrator must also assign a channel number to the AP.

 The 802.11 standard requires that an AP periodically send `beacon frames`, each of which includes the AP's SSID and MAC address.
 The process of scanning channels and listening for beacon frames is known as `passive scanning`.
-A wireless host can also perform `active scanning`, by broadcasting a probe frame that will be received by all APs within the wireless host's range.
+A wireless host can also perform `active scanning` by broadcasting a probe frame that will be received by all APs within the wireless host's range.
 APs respond to the probe request frame with a probe response frame.
 The wireless host can then choose the AP with which to associate from among the responding APs.

 ![6_9](res/6_9.png)

 Unlike the 802.3 Ethernet protocol, the 802.11 MAC protocol does not implement collision detection.
 There are two important reasons for this:

-- The ability to detect collisions requires the ability to send (the sttion's own signal) and receive (to determine whether another station is also transmitting) at the same time.
+- The ability to detect collisions requires the ability to send (the station's own signal) and receive (to determine whether another station is also transmitting) at the same time.
 Because the strength of the received signal is typically very small compared to the strength of the transmitted signal at the 802.11 adapter, it is costly to build hardware that can detect a collision.
 - More importantly, even if the adapter could transmit and listen at the same time (and presumably abort transmission when it senses a busy channel), the adapter would still not be able to detect all collisions.

 When the destination station receives a frame that passes the CRC, it waits a short period of time known as the `Short Inter-frame Spacing (SIFS)` and then sends back an acknowledgment frame.
 If the transmitting station does not receive an acknowledgment within a given amount of time, it assumes that an error has occurred and retransmits the frame, using the CSMA/CA protocol to access the channel.
 If an acknowledgment is not received after some fixed number of retransmissions, the transmitting station gives up and discards the frame.